Failure of U.S. deal hits Deutsche Telekom shares, growth prospects

 “There’s a tendency to run things for ever, sometimes, and then you end up selling at the wrong times,” added Lofthouse, whose fund holds Deutsche Telekom shares.

-Together, T-Mobile and Sprint would have had about 130 million customers, putting a merged entity a close third in the United States behind market leaders AT&T (T.N) and Verizon (VZ.N).
+Together, T-Mobile and Sprint would have had about 130 million customers, putting a merged entity a close third in the United States behind market leaders AT&T and Verizon.
 Alone, T-Mobile has 70.7 million customers.

 Reporting by Douglas Busvine; Editing by Tom Sims and Mark Potter